box/box-node-sdk/docs/authentication.md

 and [sample app](https://github.com/box/box-node-sdk/blob/master/examples/app-auth)
 for detailed instructions on how to use app auth.

+For machine-to-machine use cases, such as applications that use Box services for back-end storage, but which provide their own user-inteface, Box extends OAuth 2 with JSON Web Tokens (JWT).
+Authentication using JWT enables your application to authenticate itself directly to Box without needing to display any Box user interface elements.

 ```js
 var BoxSDK = require('box-node-sdk');
 var sdk = new BoxSDK({